fil619/urban-env/README.md

 ## Architecture Decisions

-**Server-driven table, not client-side slicing.**
+Ordered roughly by impact:

-The records table (`RecordsPage.vue`) uses Vuetify's `v-data-table-server` and delegates paging, sorting, searching, and filtering to the mock API (`src/mocks/handlers.ts`) via query params, rather than fetching everything and slicing it in the client.
-Only one page of rows ever crosses the network or gets held in memory, so the approach stays fast as the dataset grows — a client-side-paginate-everything approach would scale worse and get slower with more records.
-It also mirrors how the table would behave against a real backend, so swapping the mock handlers for real endpoints later is a drop-in change with no component rework.
+- **Server-side pagination/sorting/filtering.** The records table
+  (`v-data-table-server`) sends paging, sorting, search, and filters to the mock API as query params instead of fetching everything and slicing client-side — only one page of data ever hits the network or memory, so it stays fast as the dataset grows, and it's a drop-in swap for a real backend.
+- **Container / Presentational split.** Pages own all logic (store calls, filter/pagination state); child components (`ToolBar.vue`, `RevenueTrend.vue`, etc.) are pure props-in/events-out, with no store access of their own.

-**Domain-scoped Pinia stores.**
-State is split by domain (`dashboard`, `records`, `notifications`, `config`) rather than one global store, so each store's fetch logic, loading/error state, and shape stay independent and easy to reason about in isolation.
+- **Domain-scoped Pinia stores.** State is split by domain (`dashboard`, `records`, `notifications`, `config`) instead of one global store, so each store's data and loading/error state stay independent.

-**Request de-duplication and staleness guards.**
-Both `records` and `dashboard` stores tag each fetch with a request ID and key in-flight/last-completed requests by their serialized query.
-This prevents two problems that are easy to hit with reactive filters: firing duplicate requests for an unchanged query, and an older, slower response clobbering a newer one when the user changes filters quickly.
+- **Request de-duplication and staleness guards.** Stores tag each fetch with a request ID keyed by its query, so an unchanged query doesn't re-fetch and a slow, stale response can't clobber a newer one when filters change quickly.

-**Debounced search.**
-The records search field debounces input (500ms) before it triggers a server request, avoiding a network round-trip per keystroke.

-**Mocked API via MSW instead of static JSON or in-memory stubs.**
-MSW intercepts real `fetch` calls at the network layer using the same handlers in tests and in the browser, so components and stores are written against a realistic async, HTTP-shaped contract from the start — no separate "test mode" data path to keep in sync.
+- **MSW for the mock API.** Intercepts real `fetch` calls at the network layer (same handlers in the browser and in tests), so the data layer is realistic and HTTP-shaped from the start, with no separate "test mode" path.

-**Container / Presentational component split.**
-Pages (e.g. `RecordsPage.vue`, `DashboardPage.vue`) act as containers: they own
-all logic — calling stores, tracking filter/pagination state, deciding what to fetch and when.
-Everything under `views/dashboard/components/` and `views/records/` child components (`ToolBar.vue`, `RevenueTrend.vue`, etc.) is presentational — plain props in, events out, no store access and no fetching of their own.
-This keeps business logic in one place per feature and makes the presentational components trivial to test and reuse.

-**ESLint enforced strictly, not just as a suggestion.**
+- **Debounced search.** The records search input debounces 500ms before triggering a request, instead of firing one per keystroke.
-Linting isn't advisory: the flat ESLint config combines `typescript-eslint`'s recommended/strict Vue+TS rules with the project's own custom rules (`eslint-rules/`), plus `oxlint` for fast additional checks.
-Convention questions (script tag conventions, dead style blocks, function style) are settled by a lint failure, not a review comment.
+- **ESLint enforced strictly.** `typescript-eslint`'s strict rules, project custom rules (`eslint-rules/`), and `oxlint` all run on lint — conventions are settled by a failing lint, not a review comment.

-**Colocated tests, one spec per unit.**
+- **Colocated tests.** `src/test/` mirrors `src/`, one spec per component/store, with a shared `mountWithPlugins` helper for setup.
-`src/test/` mirrors `src/` and pairs each component/store with its own spec.
-A shared `mountWithPlugins` helper wires up Vuetify + a fresh Pinia instance for every mounted component, keeping individual tests free of boilerplate setup.

-**Consistent, strict Vue component conventions.**
-Every component follows the same shape: `<script setup lang="ts">` first, `<template>` below it, so a file reads logic-then-markup instead of jumping around.
-Props and emits are declared with the compile-time (type-only) macros — `defineProps<{ ... }>()` and a call-signature `defineEmits<{ (e: "x"): void }>()` — rather than runtime option objects, so the component's public contract is fully type-checked with no separate runtime/type declarations to keep in sync.
+- **Consistent component shape.** `<script setup lang="ts">` above `<template>`; props/emits use the compile-time macros (`defineProps<{...}>()`, call-signature `defineEmits<{ (e: "x"): void }>()`) instead of runtime option objects.

-**Consistent naming conventions.**
-Component files are PascalCase (`HeaderBar.vue`, `NavItem.vue`, `LogoDark.vue`),
-matching the component name they export.
-Variables and functions are camelCase throughout (`fromDate`, `fetchRecords`).
-In templates, components are referenced in kebab-case (`<router-link>`, `<router-view>`, `<ui-title-card>`) even though they're imported/registered as PascalCase — kebab-case in markup reads closer to plain HTML and matches Vuetify's own component usage style (`<v-btn>`, `<v-card>`), so app components and library components look uniform in a template.
+- **Naming conventions.** PascalCase component files, camelCase variables/ functions, kebab-case component tags in templates (`<router-link>`, `<ui-title-card>`) to match Vuetify's own `<v-btn>`-style usage.

-**Vuetify + Tailwind together.**
-Vuetify provides components and theming (colors, spacing scale, dark mode tokens in `src/styles/`); Tailwind is used for one-off utility classes in templates where a full Vuetify prop or custom class would be overkill.
+- **Vuetify + Tailwind together.** Vuetify for components/theming; Tailwind for one-off utility classes where a full Vuetify prop would be overkill.

 ## Known Limitations